osmosis-labs/mesh-security/docs/provider/Vault.md

 staker can provide collateral in the form of native tokens, with which he or she wants to stake on multiple chains.

-Connected to the _Vault_ contract, is exactly one [local Staking contract](./LocalStaking.md) which can delegate the actual token to the native staking module.
-It also can connect to an arbitrary number of [external staking contracts](./ExternalStaking.md) which can make use of said collateral as "virtual stake" to use in an external staking system (that doesn't use the vault token as collateral).
+Connected to the _Vault_ contract, is exactly one [Local Staking contract](./LocalStaking.md) which can delegate the actual token to the native staking module.
+It also can connect to an arbitrary number of [External Staking contracts](./ExternalStaking.md) which can make use of said collateral as "virtual stake" to use in an external staking system (one that doesn't directly use the vault token as collateral).

 The key here is that we can safely use the same collateral for multiple protocols, as the maximum slashing penalty is significantly